Fleny113/EndpointMapper/README.md

 compile-time constant value, we can't pass an action to configure the caching and for this reason we would need to define a policy for each and every endpoint

 That is not practical at all.
-It will bloat your application with policies used in 1 or maybe 2 places, that in some context can be totally fine, as it gives a central access to all the policies, but you may not want this
+It will bloat your application with policies used in 1 or maybe 2 places, but in some contexts it can be totally fine, as it gives a central access to all the policies, but you may not want this

-For this reason EndpointMapper when maps an endpoint first checks for attributes extending `EndpointConfigurationAttribute` to add some attribute that may be missing in ASP.NET, like `[Filter<T>]` and then runs the `Configure` method that is in your class, where you have the `RouteHandlerBuilder` and you can do whatever you want with it, for example, setting a policy for OutputCaching, the only thing you need to do is creating the `Configure(RouteHandlerBuilder)` method and add your own logic for configuring the endpoint
+For this reason when EndpointMapper maps an endpoint, it firstly checks for attributes extending `EndpointConfigurationAttribute` to add some attribute that may be missing in ASP.NET, like `[Filter<T>]`, and then runs the `Configure` method that is in your class, where you have the `RouteHandlerBuilder` and you can do whatever you want with it, for example, setting a policy for OutputCaching, the only thing you need to do is creating the `Configure(RouteHandlerBuilder)` method and add your own logic for configuring the endpoint